open-telemetry/opentelemetry-erlang-contrib/utilities/opentelemetry_telemetry/README.md

 # OpentelemetryTelemetry

-A utility library for creating OpenTelemery spans from telemetry events.
+A utility library for creating OpenTelemetry spans from telemetry events.

 ## Purpose